Elgato strikes again with the driver woes.

 Testing the Elgato after manual driver installation.

-Now that we have installed the Elgato drivers manually we can go and test it now.
 The Elgato Game Capture HD software finally detects my device once again in their newest 3.0 version.
 It actually shows up in the devices tab with my game capture device and I am receiving a stream coming down the HDMI signal.
 So besides the driver headaches of getting downgraded to 32 bit and eventually having my device be totally ignored during an update despite re-installing and/or repairing does to it.
-I am at least back in business with capturing more videos once again.
+I am at least back in business by capturing more videos once again.

 If you go to Elgato’s website you have to maximize the driver button.
 Go into version history and dig deep in order to obtain the Windows 7 version of the driver software.
 Couple this with the fact that they merged with Corsair which is slowly becoming about as hated company as Razer with all of the things we’ve had to repair from them.
 They announced end-of-life of the Elgato HD60 after only 4 years!